BeHindiBlog/threejs-cannonjs-physics-simulation-3D/README.md

 # threejs-cannonjs-physics-simulation-3D

 Hi, My name is Ashutosh Kumar.

 In this project I have to tried to build a somewhat game like environoment.
-In which A Ball is thrown to ground, hits ground and Objects avilable there in space it simulates?act like world 3D phsysics.
+In which A Ball is thrown to ground, hits ground and Objects avilable there in space it's simulates?act like real world 3D phsysics.

 ## The library that has been used in Project:
  ### 1. [Threejs](https://threejs.org)